openingscience/book/_posts/2013-08-06-microblogging_science.md

 ---
 layout: post
 title: (Micro)blogging Science?
 Notes on Potentials and Constraints of New Forms of Scholarly Communication
+modified_date: 15 September 2013
 authors:
  - name:  Cornelius Puschmann
-categories: [tools]
+category: tools
 tags: [blogging]
----

-## Abstract

-Academic publishing, as a practice and as a business, is undergoing the most significant changes in its 350-year history.
+abstract: "Academic publishing, as a practice and as a business, is undergoing the most significant changes in its 350-year history.
 Electronic journals and books, both open access and behind digital pay walls, are increasingly replacing printed publications.
 In addition to formal